dlizcano/dlizcano.github.io/_posts/2024-08-15-Starting-a-camera-trap-blog.md

 ## Language

-The new blog is in English, however using the magic of google chrome you can [translate it to Spanish](https://www.youtube.com/watch?app=desktop&v=0ppXHz2pk3A) or your local language.
+The new blog is in English, however using the magic of google chrome you can [translate it to Spanish](https://www.youtube.com/watch?app=desktop&v=0ppXHz2pk3A) or to any other language.

 ## Next steps